Fly Fishing Lodge & Steelhead Guide Service

 We are a “catch and release” steelhead guide service taking home only the memory and photographs of your fishing day.
 We usually can offer digital fishing images of your guide day available from our adventure images down-load galleries.

-Your licensed and bonded guides are Captain Doug Cole, Heidi Cole, and Peter Cole (Marble Mountain Ranch owners).
+Your licensed and bonded guides are Captain Doug Cole (Marble Mountain Ranch owner) Adam Cole, and fellow guide associates.
 We hope you will make us your choice for your guided California fly fishing trip and offer these tips on selecting a fishing lodge and guide service.

-Be sure to visit our blog Steelhead On The Fly for current fishing reports, and commentaries.
+Be sure to call for current fishing reports.
 For more general ranch information or reservations, please visit our California guest ranch home and visit The Klamath River Report for river, road and weather conditions.

 We are licensed by the Coast Guard as OUPV #26242.
 We are permitted by the Klamath National Forest, and have been licensed by the California Department of Fish and Game since 1994 – guide license number 1983.